-Before we begin Hidden Iceland would like to say a big thank you to all our guests, past and present, who are standing by us and showing their support during these unprecedented times of COVID-19.
+Before we begin, Hidden Iceland would like to say a big thank you to all our guests, past and present, who are standing by us and showing their support during these unprecedented times of COVID-19.
 Whether you have already joined us and continue to promote our great service, or you are patiently waiting to rearrange that planned trip, THANK YOU!
-With your support, Hidden Iceland will make it through these trying times.
 We are truly grateful for your business and support.

-Taking into consideration the spread of COVID-19 we at Hidden Iceland are doing everything we can to minimize the risk of infection on our tours, following the guidelines of our health authorities, so that you can enjoy your adventure with an ease of mind.
-Hidden Iceland suspended operations from March 15th until June 18th.
+Taking into consideration the spread of COVID-19, we at Hidden Iceland are doing everything we can to minimize the risk of infection on our tours, following the guidelines of our health authorities, so that you can enjoy your adventure with an ease of mind.

-No handshakes!
-Sorry!
 Limiting physical contact is an easy and effective way to minimise the risk of infection.
 Although there are no restrictions in place it is still best to err on the side of caution when possible.

 We have placed sanitising stations by the entrance of the vehicle and we please ask that you sanitise your hands when entering and leaving the vehicle as well as practicing hand washing when possible throughout the day

-All shared contact surfaces in the vehicle are cleaned with disinfectant after each tour as well as during the day.
+All shared contact surfaces in the vehicle are cleaned with disinfectant after each tour (as always).

 What can you do?